Evan-Nishi/personal-site/README.md

 # personal-site
 My personal site built from scratch.
-I am not a web designer, but I tried.
+I am not a web designer, but I tried hehehe, hope you enjoy!